 If you find the A/C doesn't cool as it used to, take it to an RV dealer to get it checked.
 It could be low on refrigerant (Freon, for example) and they are trained to inspect the unit and fill it up.
 Never attempt to do any repairs yourself.

-We have seen some tents with portable air conditioners in them.
-These are plugged into the electric box and set inside the tent door.
+Some of these can be plugged into the electric box and set inside the tent door.
 Now I don't know how well they work, but I guess that is a good option.

 Remember to use safety precautions when using any electrical appliance in a tent.
 Make sure the box fan doesn't tip over during the time it is on.
 It may overheat and burn.
 Severe damage can cause the tent to be unusable.